I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - There is more to a perfect campsite than just reading a map, finding a flat spot, and following LNT principles.
 As with a good meal, it is hard to define..but when things come together just right, it is wonderful.

 - Gear talk is popular.
-It often ends up being the lifestyle itself: Rather than using gear to get out, going out is for using the gear…or even just collecting it and discussing gear.
+It often ends up being the lifestyle itself: Rather than using gear to get out, going out is for using the equipment…or even just collecting it and discussing gear.

 - With a modestly popular website, I’ve had to learn how to balance discussing a place to preserve it…but without giving so many details that I ruin the wildness of the place I loved so much in the first place.
 A concept I’ve come back to with the “Not Geotagging = gatekeeping” movement.